Where is it?

 From Swindon - A419 direction Cirencester, then A361 to Lechlade.

-For more information – call in to the Gateway Visitor Information Centre to pick up a map of the area, or you can download a PDF version below.
-There are two maps available, the Leisure Map which gives a good overview of activities and key locations in the Water Park, or the Walking & Cycling Map which focuses on the 50km of footpaths, bridleways and cycle tracks for you to explore.
+For more information – call in to the Gateway Visitor Information Centre to pick up a free Leisure Map of the area, or you can download a PDF version below.